DirtyHarryLYL/HAKE-Action/README.md

 ```

 ## [HAKE](http://hake-mvig.cn/home/)
-You may also be interested in our new work **HAKE**[[website]](http://hake-mvig.cn/home/), HAKE is a new large-scale knowledge base and engine for human activity understanding.
+**HAKE**[[website]](http://hake-mvig.cn/home/) is a new large-scale knowledge base and engine for human activity understanding.
 HAKE provides elaborate and abundant **body part state** labels for active human instances in a large scale of images and videos.
-With HAKE, we boost the HOI recognition performance on HICO and some other widely-used human activity benchmarks.
+With HAKE, we boost the action understanding performance on widely-used human activity benchmarks.
 Now we are still enlarging and enriching it, and looking forward to working with outstanding researchers around the world on its applications and further improvements.
 If you have any pieces of advice or interests, please feel free to contact [Yong-Lu Li](https://dirtyharrylyl.github.io/) (yonglu_li@sjtu.edu.cn).

 If you get any problems or if you find any bugs, don't hesitate to comment on GitHub or make a pull request!